Solarisbank speeds up partner communication with Slack

-Self-described as a technology company with a banking licence, Berlin-based Solarisbank embodies the innovative pioneer spirit of a start-up, and has since its launch in 2016.
+Self-described as a technology company with a banking license, Berlin-based Solarisbank embodies the innovative pioneer spirit of a startup, and has since its launch in 2016.
 It focuses on its B2B customers’ technical needs and accelerates their digital transformation, stepping in as a trusted partner throughout the entire process.

 Solarisbank empowers companies to offer their customers a variety of contextually embedded financial services.
 For example, let’s say online car dealership CarNext wanted to offer suitable loans to customers during the online sales process.
 Solarisbank’s technical solution engineers would work closely with the CarNext traders to develop an interface that connects the website to the banking-as-a-service platform.